 Our company and our recruitment processes are open to everyone: however, only in recent years has technical improvements in the industry made the work on the shop floor less physically demanding.
 We've invested in these improvements to both create a safer work environment and allow the company to hire more women in production-site roles.
 Plus, we approved an Equality Policy that defines the company's stance on equality of opportunity: the document is compliant with UK statutory requirements and is communicated to employees via the Employee Handbook.
 The policy sets out to encourage equality, diversity and inclusion among our workforce and eliminating unlawful discrimination.
 The purpose of the policy is to ensure we provide equality, fairness, and respect for all in our employment, whether temporary, part-time, or full-time; not unlawfully discriminate because of the Equality Act 2010 protected characteristics; and oppose and avoid all forms of unlawful discrimination.
-The data shows that the effects of our commitment are not yet tangible, but even if the effect is not the workplace.
-Most employees are between 30 and 50 years of age (77%) and tangible yet, we will continue to promote equal opportunities in among office staff and production-site workers the percentage of employees under 30 years old and over 50 years old is relatively similar: this data reflects our commitment to investing in young people, since they represent an incredible resource for our future development.
+The data shows that the effects of our commitment are not yet tangible, but even if the effect is not tangible yet, we will continue to promote equal opportunities in the workplace.